Sexual Misconduct Policy/ Title IX

 This Policy is intended to ensure a safe and non-discriminatory educational and work environment and describes the process by which HFC meets its obligations under Title IX and its implementing regulations.

 The purpose of this Policy is to eliminate, prevent and address sexual misconduct.
-In addition, this policy describes he process for reporting violations, investigating written complaints and the method to adjudicate the alleged violations.
+In addition, this policy describes the process for reporting violations, investigating written complaints and the method to adjudicate the alleged violations.
 This policy also identifies resources available to HFC Community Members who are involved in an incident of sexual misconduct.

 “Unless otherwise indicated, all references throughout this Policy to individuals or titles (e.g., Title IX Coordinator) shall include that individual’s designee.”